metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 #### Story 3

-As a user deploying a target Kubernetes cluster, I want to keep the allocation predictability offered by the current feature, i.e. the ip address is the start address + the index of the Metal3Data, when I use a pool for a single machine deployment.
-This is to ensure that the current proposal adds a feature without removing any existing feature and is fully backward compatible.
+As a user deploying a target Kubernetes cluster, I want to have an allocation predictability.
+I want to be able to specify what IP address some claims will get.

 #### Story 4